 Pretty much everyone working in a professional capacity would benefit from mixing some video messages in with their emails, text messages, phone calls, video calls, in-person meetings, and other forms of connecting and communicating.

-From my perspective, there are three reasons why video email and video messages have not been adopted as widely or as well as it should:
+From my perspective, there are three main reasons why video email and video messages have not been adopted as widely or as well as it should:

 - Too many people have a myopic view of what video messaging can do.